 What is Techilosophy?

-Currently a Research Fellow for the Shaping Interdisciplinary Practices in Europe (Shape-ID) European Commission funded project at Trinity College Dublin’s Long Room Hub Arts & Humanities Research Institute where I am developing a knowledge framework/taxonomy to support collaboration between and integration of Arts, Humanities and Social Science (AHSS) disciplines and with Science, Technology, Engineering, Math and Medicine (STEMM) disciplines.
+I am currently a Research Fellow for the Shaping Interdisciplinary Practices in Europe (SHAPE-ID) European Commission funded project at Trinity College Dublin’s Long Room Hub Arts & Humanities Research Institute where I am developing a knowledge framework/taxonomy to support collaboration between and integration of Arts, Humanities and Social Science (AHSS) disciplines and with Science, Technology, Engineering, Math and Medicine (STEMM) disciplines.